cspace-deployment/cspace-webapps-common/README.md

 NB: Yes, you can, and indeed may have to, run your apps in a virtual environment if you are unable or unwilling to use the system defaults.
 This is covered below.
 Also note that PyCharm can help you resolve module dependencies -- `venv` comes pretty much builtin with PyCharm and supports multiple Python interpreters.

-(At the moment, there are few version constraints for this project: Python 2.6.8+ and Django 1.5+; requirements.txt specifies Django 1.5 or higher, but minor code changes seem to be required to run with Django > 1.8.
-This project has not been tried with Python 3.)
+(At the moment, there are few version constraints for this project: Python 3.6+ and Django 2.2.9+; requirements.txt specifies Django 2.2.9 or higher.)

 You are now ready to configure your environment and deploy your tenant-specific parameters.